+When you love coffee, you love coffee.
+Sure, you can get a cup of joe anywhere in the world, but true coffee connoisseurs look beyond the carafe at the corner deli.
 When traveling, coffee lovers need to know where to go to escape the substandard American-style brew most hotels serve.
-There are cities that define themselves by their coffee culture, and that should not go untapped.
+There are cities across the world that define themselves by their coffee culture, and they are incredible to explore.

 Because of the variables involved in making a cup of coffee — bean origin and quality, roasts, temperature, water pressure, baristas, drink style — not to mention variations in personal taste, it’s not easy to come up with a definitive list of the best coffee in the world.
 But there are certain cities that are definitely worth a visit if you’re hoping to indulge in the art of coffee.